Guest communication

 Yes.
 Hosts can use the same WiFi-sharing process for Airbnb and Booking.com reservations so guests get consistent information.

-What should I include in a airbnb wifi password message?
+What should I include in a Airbnb WiFi password message?

 Include the decision the guest needs, the timing, and the next step.
 For WiFi access, the key detail is: share the network, password, router location, and where to find troubleshooting steps.

-Should I automate a airbnb wifi password message?
+Should I automate a Airbnb WiFi password message?

 Yes for repeatable timing and standard answers.
 Keep room for a personal reply when the guest has a special request or something operational has changed.